seqweb/.github/profile/README.md

 **AI**  In a related vein, SeqWeb may be used to help control LLMs and turn them, in the OEIS context, from unreliable slop generators toward greater utility -- for example they could be part of a natural language query interface to the OEIS, implemented using the "Graph-RAG" pattern.

-**Extensions**  Perenially, users of the OEIS come up with intersting ideas for possible features, motivated by specialized interests and use cases.
+**Extensions**  Perennially, users of the OEIS come up with interesting ideas for possible features, motivated by specialized interests and use cases.
 Typical examples are proposals for new keywords, perhaps accompanied by ideas like parameterizing them.
-Sadly these enthusiasms usually have to be squelched, since disrupting the curent underlying legacy data model would be taxing, and the consequent maintenance burden unsupportable.
+Sadly these enthusiasms usually have to be squelched, since disrupting the current underlying legacy data model would be taxing, and the consequent maintenance burden unsupportable.

 SeqWeb can provide a constructive alternative avenue for these worthy proposals.
 Since a knowledge graph can host an unbounded number of new assertions, and triple subgraphs provide a fully flexible yet highly structured construction medium, users can design accretive extensions without disrupting pre-existing OEIS schemas.

-**Federation**  Moreover, unlike traditonal information, knowledge graphs need not be confined to single datastores.
+**Federation**  Moreover, unlike traditional information, knowledge graphs need not be confined to single datastores.
 Since triples are built entirely from URLs (IRIs actually) they can, and do, reference resources that can be anywhere on the World Wide Web.
 The SPARQL query language include features that cause endpoints on external hosts to be seamlessly queryable as though they were simply subgraphs.
 For example a single query expression might find all sequences authored by someone's doctoral students, who would be obtained from DBpedia.
-Here's a simplfied example showing a federated query issued to my local SPARQL endpoint that looks up a DBpedia entry:
+Here's a simplified example showing a federated query issued to my local SPARQL endpoint that looks up a DBpedia entry:
 ```
 SELECT ?person ?name WHERE {
   SERVICE <http://dbpedia.org/sparql> {